malerbe/Decoders_Explained/README.md

 You will find:

-1. A explanations.ipynb notebook in which you will find all the information about encoders and their code implementation.
+1. A explanations.ipynb notebook in which you will find all the information about decoders and their code implementation.

-2. A mini-project folder in which you will find a code and a cleaner code for the implemenation of the encoder which can be called directly like a library
+2. A mini-project folder in which you will find a code and a cleaner code for the implemenation of the decoder which can be called directly like a library

 *If used alone to learn about decoders, I recommand to first check my other repository [[Encoders_Explained]](https://github.com/malerbe/Encoders_Explained)*